- About Us

 Prerequisite(s): Admission to the MS in ETM program or consent of instructor.
 This course presents a design technique for reducing risk and improving reliability of a system, design, or process.
 It applies a methodical way of studying causes and effects of failures before the system, design, or process is finalized.
 The concepts, tools, and techniques are applicable to any product or process.

 This course is a one-credit hour course offered in the last 5 weeks of the semester and counts as an elective in the MSETM program.
-The MSETM curriculum requires 3 credit hours of electives.
+The MSETM curriculum requires 3 credit hours of one-credit-hour electives.

 Effective FMEAs: Achieving Safe, Reliable, and Economical Products and Processes Using Failure Mode and Effects Analysis, Carl S. Carlson, John Wiley & Sons, 2012 ISBN-13: 978-1118007433